Janin Erih: Early life and education

 Janin was born on 18 June 1949.
 He holds several academic credentials from British universities, including an MBA.
 He has spent the most of his career working in the educational sector, such as being a lecturer at the Sixth Form Centre in c.
 1979.
 From 1986 until 2004, he worked at the University of Brunei Darussalam in a variety of roles, the last of which was Assistant Vice Chancellor from 2002 to 2004.
 From 1982 to 1986, he was employed by the Ministry of Education, serving from 1985 to 1986 as the unit's head of building planning.
 In 1976, he began working as an educational officer.

 Diplomatic career

 Janin had been serving as Brunei's ambassador to Russia since 2004 prior to his appointment to Geneva.
 The Director-General of the United Nations Office at Geneva, Sergei Ordzhonikidze, received his credentials on 23 May 2008 as the next Permanent Representative of Brunei Darussalam.
 On 17 March 2010, at the 13th session of the Human Rights Council, Dian Triansyah Djani commended Janin for delivering an update on the initiatives of the Indonesian government is taking to advance and defend human rights in Brunei.

 Personal life

-Janin has a son named Keeran, who serves as the chief executive officer of Dart Logistics.
+Janin has a daughter named Sarah and two sons named Liam, who resides in Brunei with his family and Keeran, who serves as the chief executive officer of Dart Logistics.